Centre for Information Technology and Architecture (CITA), The Royal Danish Academy of Fine Arts, Schools of Architecture, Design and Conservation

 Industrial Partners: Buro Happold, designtoproduction.
 Investigating multi scale modelling principles for architectural design.
 Multi-scale modelling is an interdisciplinary research topic in which systems are modelled at multiple scales and interfaced enabling the modelling of low scale systems to parametrisise and inform high scale systems .
 The project investigates multi scalar modelling as a means to support iterative build-up of knowledge in the design process in which highly specified material simulations interface with open ended design models. read more

-ESR14- DESIGN FOR MANUFACTURE AND ASSEMBLY
+ESR14- DESIGN FOR ASSEMBLY

 Industrial Partners: designtoproduction, Bluhmer Lehmann.
 One of the central achievements of digital chain is the ability to mass customise building elements creating individualised solutions and enabling new kinds of building geometries.
 While methods for the design and production of customised elements have matured, the planning of assembly procedures remains undeveloped in the building sector – in contrast to for example to product design . read more